 – Only 19 percent feel confident in themselves most of the time.

 – Only 18 percent have a good work/school/home life balance.
-Optimism on the Decline– Optimism

-has fallen 19 percent with only 40 percent feeling optimistic about the future now, compared to 59 percent who felt optimistic about the future a year ago.
+– Optimism has fallen 19 percent with only 40 percent feeling optimistic about the future now, compared to 59 percent who felt optimistic about the future a year ago.

 – As optimism declines, the importance of wellbeing is on the rise with half of global respondents expecting to increase focus on physical and mental wellbeing this year.
 86 percent report barriers impacting their wellbeing with key inhibitors including:-COVID-19 (51 percent)